unhackathon/unhackathon.github.io/springboard-projects/android.md

 }
 {% endhighlight %}

 Whats new is the argument View v.
-Anything in your android application is a View.
+Anything in your Android application is a View.
 TextView, Buttons, Radios all are children of View.
 So in this case, the argument is just a reference to which button was clicked.
 But we don’t need that for now.
 Toast.makeText is the method used to make Toasts.
 It takes in three arguments, the first one specifies where the toast is displayed, which in this case is the application context.
 The second is the message to be displayed and the third is the length.
 Finally, you need to call .show() to actually display the toast but luckily Android studio is nice enough to warn you if you ever forget :)

 Fun Fact : Toasts are called toasts because originally they would pop in from the bottom like a toast coming out of toaster!